-New Foreign Derived Intangible Income (FDII) Regime Provides Tax Advantages for U.S. Exporters of Goods and Services
+Foreign Derived Intangible Income (FDII) regime continues to provide tax advantages for U.S. exporters of goods and services

 Effective for tax years beginning after 2017, the Tax Cuts and Jobs Act introduced a new federal income tax deduction applicable to the foreign derived intangible income (FDII) of a domestic C corporation.

 FDII is essentially income derived from the sale of property (including the license of intangible property) to a foreign person for “foreign use,” or from the provision of services to a person located outside of the U.S.

-Under the new law, a domestic C corporation can now claim a 37.5% deduction (reduced to 21.875% after 2025) against its FDII.
+Under the new law, a domestic C corporation can now claim a 37.5% deduction (reduced to 21.875% for tax years beginning after 2025) against its FDII.
 This equates to a U.S. federal income tax rate of 13.125% on qualifying domestic C-corporation FDII (16.4% for tax years beginning after 2025).

 The methodology for identifying qualifying income and calculating the FDII benefit is quite complex and, depending upon a company’s structure, proactive tax planning can be undertaken to maximize potential savings.

 The new FDII regime can provide significant tax savings to domestic C corporations by reducing the federal effective tax rate on FDII to 13.125% (16.4% for tax years beginning after 2025) rather than the standard 21% federal corporate income tax rate.